coditory/quark-config/README.md

 similar to the one created in [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config) of [typesafe](https://github.com/lightbend/config), that is:
 - lightweight, without a burden of a framework
-- supports standard YAML or JSON format
+- supports multiple formats YAML, JSON, properties
+- provides a collection of parsers for values such as `java.util.Duration`
+- loads an application multi-source config with a one-liner
+- handles program arguments
 - provides developer-friendly API
-- hides secrets when formatting to string
+- hides secrets when formatted to string
 - provides basic expressions for references and default values
-- provides a collection of parsers for values such as `java.util.Duration`
-- loads an application multi-source config with a one-liner

 ## Installation